storiesjs/website/docs/intro/cdn.md

 With this it's possible to use all of the Stories Components without having to install a framework.

 :::note
-This does not install React or any other frameworks.
+This does not install any frameworks integrations.
 This allows use of the Stories Components without a framework.
 :::

 ## Stories in Angular project